Jain meditation: Terāpanth prekṣā-dhyāna

 Prekṣā means "to perceive carefully and profoundly".
-In prekṣā, perception always means an impartial experience bereft of the duality of like and dislike, pleasure and pain, attachment or aversion.
+In prekṣā, perception is an impartial experience bereft of the duality of like and dislike, pleasure and pain, attachment or aversion.
 Meditative progress proceeds through the different gross and subtle bodies, differentiating between them and the pure consciousness of jiva.
 Mahāprajña interprets the goal of this to mean to “perceive and realise the most subtle aspects of consciousness by your conscious mind (mana).”
-Important disciplines in the system are - Synchrony of mental and physical actions or simply present mindedness or complete awareness of one's actions, disciplining the reacting attitude, friendliness, diet, silence, spiritual vigilance.
+Important disciplines in the system are synchrony of mental and physical actions, present-mindedness or complete awareness of one's actions, disciplining the reacting attitude, friendliness, diet, silence, spiritual vigilance.

-The mature prekṣā system is taught using an eight limb hierarchical schema, where each one is necessary for practicing the next:
+The prekṣā system uses an eight limb hierarchical schema, where each one is necessary for practicing the next: